choefele/CCHMapsActivity/README.md

 CCHMapsActivity
 ===============

-UIActivity subclass that provides an Open in Maps action
+UIActivity subclass that provides an Open in Maps action.